trampgeek/moodle-qtype_coderunner/README.md

 ### Installing the Liu sandbox

-The recommended main sandbox for running Python and C is the Liu sandbox.
+The recommended main sandbox for running C is the Liu sandbox.
 It can be obtained from [here](http://sourceforge.net/projects/libsandbox/).
 Both the binary and the Python2 interface need to be installed.
-Note that CodeRunner does *not* currently work with the Python3 interface to the sandbox, though it is quite possible to run Python3 within the sandbox.
+Note that CodeRunner does *not* currently work with the Python3 interface to the sandbox.

 The easiest way to install the Liu sandbox is by downloading appropriate `.deb`s or `.rpm`s of both `libsandbox` and `pysandbox` (for